Betterment vs Personal Capital 2026: Which Platform Actually Wins?

 - Betterment is best for passive investors who want automated portfolio management with low fees (~0.25%/year).

-- Personal Capital (now Empower) wins for high-net-worth individuals who want full financial visibility plus optional managed investing.
+- Personal Capital (now Empower) wins for high-net-worth individuals who want complete financial visibility plus optional managed investing.

-- Neither is universally "better" — your account size, goals, and how hands-on you want to be are the actual deciding factors.
+- Neither is universally "better" — your account size, goals, and how hands-on you want to be are what actually matter.

 Quick Comparison Table: Betterment vs Personal Capital 2026